 Windows Hello original was released when Microsoft introduced being able to “draw your password” on their surface tablets back in 2015.
 During the announcement they mentioned that you could use facial recognition as well.
-The problem was that it requires a camera that has IR built into.
+The problem with Windows Hello is that it requires a camera that has IR built into.
 Which at the time was a premium upgrade and not common on laptops.
 To be fair it still kinda is…

 Now let’s fast forward to 2019.
 Since the beginning of year, I’ve had 4 clients at work say “I want to go 100% cloud” Most of these clients were almost there or technically already there.
 They had/have a Domain Controller in a private cloud running Azure AD Connect and no infrastructure on-site.
 So, depending on your definition of cloud they were already there.
 What they were really trying to say is “We want to stop paying for hosting for that Domain Controller and go 100% Azure Active Directory.